 The underlying cross-validation methods used by GAMs in the mgcv package also reduce the decisions that may be necessary for the implementation of alternative trend assessment methods.
 For example, WRTDS and similar smoothing approaches (e.g., LOESS) require decisions on appropriate window widths or bandwidths to define the neighborhood of observations for smoothing (Hirsch et al., 2010; Wan et al., 2017).
 This is especially problematic for policy analysis or regulatory decisions if the results change based on arbitrary decisions of the analyst.
-Because these decisions are not needed for GAMs, the results can be considered a more objective and potentially “true” signal of actual trends that are minimally influenced by process or observation error present in the raw data.
+Because these decisions are not needed for GAMs, the results can be considered a more objective and potentially accurate signal of actual trends that are minimally influenced by process or observation error present in the raw data.

+Several limitations of the proposed methods deserve mention.
+First, if sampling is so irregular that important fluctuations are missed entirely in some years, the GAM estimates and uncertainty propagation could become dubious in interpretation and usefulness.
+Second, estimation of GAMs for very long series can be computationally demanding.
+When this is an obstacle, one could do the first two analysis stages using temporal windows of the full data, with the only implication being that different degrees of smoothness may be estimated for different windows, which indeed might be justified by the data.
+Third, meta-analysis regression results for a very small number of years, particularly confidence intervals and associated p-values, may be inaccurate (e.g. in confidence interval coverage).
+In such cases, one could make alternative use of the GAM seasonal averages and standard errors, such as for pairwise comparisons among years.

 Future work

 Additional work could be conducted to further strengthen the conclusions based on trends from meta-analysis regression applied to the GAM seasonal averages.
 Our third stage analyses require a priori decisions on long-term time scales of interest and future work could generalize these choices.
-Although there are undoubtedly many scenarios where years of interest can be chosen objectively by the needs of an analysis (e.g., regulatory compliance periods, time since management intervention), a more general question of “when” changes occur independent of user decisions is also important to address.
+Although there are undoubtedly many scenarios where years of interest can be chosen objectively by the needs of an analysis (e.g., regulatory compliance periods, time since management intervention), a more general question of when changes occur independent of user decisions is also important to address.
 Additional methods could be developed using objective criteria to identify inflection points or other important periods where changes occur independent of a user choice.
 Assessing water quality changes beyond an evaluation of seasonal averages could also be possible with our approach, such as assessing changes in the timing or magnitude of a seasonal peak across years.

-Additional explanatory variables could be identified that may be associated with the trend after the trend has been adequately described.
-This information has obvious implications for management decisions on factors that influence water quality changes, e.g., wastewater treatment upgrades, large-scale climatic factors, or flow regulation practices.
-An advantage of GAMs is their flexibility in including alternative predictors, such that the significance of a predictor or comparison of nested models with and without different predictors can provide evidence of which predictors are driving the observed trends (Wood and Augustin, 2002; Zuur et al., 2009).
-In such cases, considerations of model structure can have direct implications on conclusions given how GAMs could be used to assess different questions.
-Our goal was to describe chl-a changes relative to time, where the predictors were variations on a general theme (e.g., season vs. year).
-This is a different application from using GAMs with predictors selected to explain those changes over time.
-Therefore, using our approach to evaluate explanatory variables will require testing of different model structures.
+Additional explanatory variables could be identified to explain trends in either the GAM stage or the meta-analysis stage of analysis.
+This information would have obvious implications for management decisions on factors that influence water quality changes, e.g., wastewater treatment upgrades, large-scale climatic factors, or flow regulation practices.
+Including alternative predictors in the GAMs (Wood and Augustin, 2002; Zuur et al., 2009) could reduce the uncertainties of its estimates and, if relevant, allow the influence of those variables to be removed.
+Including alternative predictors in the meta-analysis could help in explaining long-term trends of seasonal averages or other metrics obtained from the GAMs.
+Our goal here was to describe chl-a changes relative to time, so the single predictor in both modeling stages was time.